Modesto, California: Sports

 The Modesto Nuts Minor League Baseball Club is a class A California League.
 The Nuts are the Single A affiliate of the Seattle Mariners and play 70 home games each season.
+The Nuts won the California League championship in 2017, and back to back titles in 2023 and 2024.
+In 2025, the Modesto Nuts announced that they intend to move north to Sacramento.
+However, the Pioneer League will add a team in Modesto, starting in 2026.

+Furthermore, high school sports in Modesto are a prominent part of Modesto sports, including football, basketball, track, and other sports.
+In football, many Modesto football teams have longstanding rivalries, like Beyer High School and James C. Enochs High School, called the Sylvan Bowl.

 Track and field competition includes the Modesto Relays named after meet director Tom Moore after his death.
 30 world records were set at the meet held at Modesto Junior College.

 Government

 Local government

 Modesto is governed under a council-manager system.
 The Mayor is elected at-large.
 The six members of the city council are elected from districts by the voters within the respective district.

 According to the city's most recent Comprehensive Annual Financial Report, the city's various funds had $357,631,225 in Revenues, $1,826,668,511 in total assets, and $876,459,686 in total liabilities.
 The city has adopted a policy to achieve and maintain a General Fund reserve at 8% of the fund's total operating expenditures for fiscal year 2017–2018.

 At the end of the fiscal year, the General Fund balance was $26,745,582 or 22.5% of total General Fund expenditures.

 Residents of Modesto also participate in the Government of Stanislaus County and elections for Stanislaus County Board of Supervisors district 1 as well as the Sheriff-Coroner, District Attorney, Assessor, Auditor-Controller, Treasurer-Tax Collector, and Clerk-Recorder.
 As of January 2013 these were represented by Supervisor William O'Brien, Sheriff-Coroner Adam Christianson, District Attorney Birgit Fladager, Assessor David Cogdill Sr., Auditor-Controller Lauren Klein, Treasurer-Tax Collector Gordon Ford, and Clerk-Recorder Lee Lundrigan.

 The current mayor and council members are: